 I’ve known many event managers who can organize their way out of a wet paper bag with the lights off.
 But, these are the qualities that make someone succeed, and not just survive.

-1) Understands the business case and financial outcome required for the event
+- Understand the business case and financial outcome required for the event.

-Christopher Noyes, CMP – Events and Progrmas Director at Greater Reston Chamber of Commerce
+Christopher Noyes, CMP, Events and Programs Director, Greater Reston Chamber of Commerce

-Cares about overall quality & event success vis-a-vis all event stakeholders -> including the organising team! (o:
+- Cares about overall quality and event success vis-a-vis all event stakeholders.

-Not resistant to doing the dirty work when need-be
+- Not resistant to doing the dirty work when needed.